-While there are plugins available to make your comments dofollow, in general, having your comments set to nofollow is good practice.
+While there are plugins available to make your comments dofollow, having your comments set to nofollow is good practice.
 This helps prevent people from spamming your comments because they want a dofollow link (remember, those are good for increasing your page rank).

 Paid Links and Ads

-Whenever you place an affiliate link or ad on your blog (this includes your posts, and widgets) you should make those links/ads nofollow.
+Whenever you place an affiliate link or ad on your blog (this includes your posts and widgets) you should make those links/ads nofollow.

 If you have third-party ads on your blog, it’s likely that the job has already been done for you.
 Also, if you’re using Adsense ads, you do not need to add a nofollow tag.